Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/analyzer/_index.md

       - **Other-OutOfScope**: you will find a list of the Resources that are Out of Scope of the WARA engagement based on the ResourceTypes, after all filters have been applied.
       - **ResourceTypes**: you will find a list of all ResourceTypes the customer is using, number of Resources deployed for each one, and if there are Recommendations for the ResourceType in APRL.
       - **Outages**: you will find a list of all the outages that impacted the subscriptions (this worksheet might not exist if there are no Outages to be found).
-      - **Retirements**: you will find a list of all the next retirements in the subscriptions (this worksheet might not exist if there are no Retirements to be found).
+      - **Retirements**: Azure services or features that are retired.
+You will find a list of all the next retirements in the subscriptions (this worksheet might not exist if there are no Retirements to be found).
       - **Support Tickets**: you will find a list of all the Support Tickets for the subscriptions in the past 6 months (this worksheet might not exist if there are no Support Tickets to be found).
       - **PivotTable**: you will find a couple of pivot tables used to automatically create the charts
       - **Charts**: you will find 3 charts that will be used in the Executive Summary PPTx